Our two-acre farm and community hub in the heart of Roseland welcomes you!

 The City of Santa Rosa, which had purchased the long abandoned weed-ridden vacant lot, liked the idea of a city park with an agricultural component.
 Magdalena hit the pavement, organizing door-to-door walks to hand out flyers and convening neighborhood meetings to drum up support for the project.

-In 2007, when LandPaths was officially handed over the land for stewardship, staffers cut a hole in the fence and Magdalena, with a group of kids from the neighborhood, planted the first plot.
+In 2007, when LandPaths was officially handed over the land for stewardship, and Magdalena, with a group of kids from the neighborhood, planted the first plot.

 Open to the public in 2007